xlite-dev/LeetCUDA/kernels/flash-attn/README.md

 |Tile Warp (More Values)|Multi Stages (1/2)|Collective Store (Warp Shuffle & Reg Reuse)|**Split KV/Q**|
 |✔️|✔️|✔️|✔️|

 This repository's implementation of FlashAttention is intended solely for learning CUDA programming.
 For optimal performance, please use the official [flash-attention](https://github.com/Dao-AILab/flash-attention).
-Currently, for small-scale attention (SeqLen <= 4096), the flash-attention-mma implemented in this repository matches the performance of the official FA version.
+Currently, for small-scale attention (SeqLen <= 4096), the flash-attention-mma implemented in this repository matches the performance of the official FA.
 However, for large-scale attention computations, there remains a significant performance gap.
 Performance optimizations are ongoing; stay tuned for updates.

 ## 📖 FlashAttetion MMA Kernels